Skip to main content

 Self-advocacy (n.) is an individual’s ability to effectively communicate, convey, negotiate or assert his or her own interests, desires, needs, and rights.
 It involves making informed decisions and taking responsibility for those decisions (VanReusen et al., 1994).
 Self-advocacy skills can be learned, and are crucial to develop in order for you to gain independence and make important decisions about your own life.

-Should I disclose my autism?
 Deciding whether and how to disclose your autism can be a very personal and complex process.
 In college, disclosure is a form of self-advocacy as you choose to request the supports you need to be successful.
-This two-part series breaks down the steps for figuring out if disclosure is best for you and how you can effectively disclose your autism in college.
+This three-part series breaks down the steps for figuring out if disclosure is best for you, effectively disclosing your autism in college, and advocating for the accommodations that will help you be successful.

 Deciding Whether to Disclose